w3f/polkadot-wiki/docs/learn/learn-extrinsics.md

 ## Extrinsics (a.k.a.
 Types of Transactions)

-Now that we introduced where the term _extrisic_ comes from, we can explain what extrinsics really are.
+Now that we introduced the term _extrinsic_, let us dive deeper and understand what extrinsics really are.
 Extrinsics can be one of 3 distinct types:

 - **Signed transactions:** these must contain the signature of the account sending the inbound